j-herrm/aeexplorer/README.md

-Repo for hosting AEExplorer downloads, download from https://aeexplorer.com/
+Repo for hosting AEExplorer downloads from https://aeexplorer.com/